 Erin Johnston

-BOARD & MANAGING DIRECTORMs.
-Johnston serves as Managing Director of the Lundin Foundation.
-She draws upon over 15 years experience working in the private sector advising companies on Environmental and Social Governance (ESG) issues to reduce non-technical risks of resource development projects in Latin America, Asia and Africa.
+Ms. Johnston serves as Managing Director of the Lundin Foundation.
+She draws upon twenty years of experience overseeing community development projects and advising companies on ESG issues to reduce non-technical risks of resource development projects in Latin America, Asia and Africa.
 Ms. Johnston previously oversaw British Columbia’s investment in skills training and leading programs for youth, women and Aboriginal participants.
-Ms. Johnston has served on the Board of Directors of a number of not-for-profit organizations and is a founding Board Member of an indigenous not-for-profit organization in Latin America.
-She has a Masters of Arts in International Leadership from Simon Fraser University and an Executive Leadership Certificate from the UBC Sauder School of Business.
+She has a Master of Arts in International Leadership from Simon Fraser University and an Executive Leadership Certificate from the UBC Sauder School of Business.

 Oksana Kielbasinski

-Director ESG StrategyOksana leads the development of Environmental, Social, and Governance (ESG) strategies at the Lundin Foundation.
-As an ESG and Sustainability specialist, Oksana brings nearly 15 years of solutions, lessons, ideas, and relationships from over 100 client engagements spanning all corners of the extractives sector.
-As a core founding member of Integrated Sustainability, one of the fastest-growing advisory and engineering companies in Canada, Ms. Kielbasinski was instrumental in the organization’s strategic development and growth initiatives for close to a decade.
-Ms. Kielbasinski is the recipient of numerous awards for her contribution to driving sustainable performance within the energy sector, including the Emerging Leaders Clean50 and Young Women In Energy Awards.
+Ms. Kielbasinski leads the development of ESG strategies at the Lundin Foundation.
+As an ESG and Sustainability specialist, Ms. Kielbasinski brings nearly 15 years of solutions, lessons, ideas, and relationships from over 100 client engagements spanning all corners of the extractives sector.
+Ms. Kielbasinski is the recipient of numerous awards, including the Emerging Leaders Clean50 and Young Women in Energy Awards.

 Catherine Tegelberg

-Director, Community Economic DevelopmentCatherine (Kiki) Tegelberg leads the community economic development programing for the Lundin Foundation.
-Catherine has worked in site and corporate roles in the mining industry for over a decade, developing social performance policy and practice in projects and operations in North and South America and Africa.
+Ms. Tegelberg leads the community economic development programming for the Lundin Foundation.
+Ms. Tegelberg has worked in site and corporate roles in the mining industry for over a decade, developing social performance policy and practice in projects and operations in North and South America and Africa.
 She has expertise in community investment, local procurement, stakeholder and Indigenous engagement and cultural heritage management.
-In addition, she has worked in rural economic development in Latin America.
-Catherine was named one of Goldcorp’s Future Leaders in the inaugural cohort.

 Michael Morris